BlanketSet -- A clinical real-world in-bed action recognition and qualitative semi-synchronised MoCap dataset: Methods

-BlanketSet was used to evaluate the utility of the pipeline implemented in \cite{blanketgen} in the task of human pose estimation.
+BlanketSet was used to evaluate the utility of the pipeline implemented in \cite{blanketgen}, which augments datasets with synthetic blanket occlusions in the task of human pose estimation.

-Videos from BlanketSet were processed by both the fine-tuned and the pre-trained models.
-For this, one sequence from each participant was selected, with each movement sequence, as well as each blanket, being present at least once in this selection.
+Videos from BlanketSet were processed by both the pre-trained model and the model fine-tuned with synthetic blanket occlusions.
+For this, one sequence from each participant was selected, with each movement sequence as well as each blanket, being present at least once in this selection.
 The number of videos selected had to be small, so the BIP of the blanket completely off the subject was excluded.
 BlanketGen had already been evaluated in cases without blanket occlusions in \cite{blanketgen} so evaluating in these cases was not a priority for this paper.
-Figure \ref{fig:qualframe} shows a frame from one of the recordings (a) alongside the same frame with body mesh estimation made by the pre-trained model (b) and one by the fine-tuned one (c).
+Figure \ref{fig:qualframe} shows a frame from one of the recordings (a), alongside the same frame with body mesh estimation made by the pre-trained model (b), and by the fine-tuned one (c).

 A survey was conducted and made public where the annotated videos were rated on a scale from 0 to 10, with 0 being a failure to even locate the subject and 10 being perfect annotations.
 This survey was advertised to all students of the Faculty of Engineering of the University of Porto (FEUP) with the dynamic email service provided by the university and it gathered a total of 29 responses.